 An array xs:element.

-All xs:elements in an xs:sequence containing one or more floating xs:elements.
+All xs:elements in an xs:sequence containing one or more dfdl:floating xs:elements.

 The parser resolves these points of uncertainty by way of a set of construct-specific rules given below along with determining whether schema components are known-to-exist or known-not-to-exist.
 For some of these constructs, whether there is an actual point of uncertainty depends on the representation of the constructs in the data.